DDews/sleep-talker/README.md

 # Sleep-Talker - Text-speech obfuscator

-This web app hosts a web-api and webapp with user interface.
+This  hosts a web-api and webapp with user interface.

 It allows a user to convert any english text into "sleep talked" text, by obfuscating english words to other english words with similar phonemes.

+# Example

+`Bears.
+Beets.
+Battlestar galactica.` -> `Bears.
+Beets. bacon galaxy.`

+`The quick fox jumps over the lazy dog` -> `ther quickly forms jumps oder them lawyer donor`

+`This is such a dumb application` -> `thigh is sushi a durban agri`

 # Setup and Install